aekkasathvik/hello-world/README.md

 # hello-world
-this is my first repository in githun
+this is my first repository in githunb
+I am a computer science engineer curently pursuing my undergraduation at VNRVJIET bachupally